Grant aid applications – Guidance Notes

 - How is feedback obtained from successful applicants in due course regarding the effect and/or benefit of grant aid awarded?

 Feedback varies according to the type of project supported.
-As an example, for venue improvement projects, photographic evidence supported by written reports from the Clubs concerned as well as from subsequent visiting MSA Stewards and MSA Venue Inspectorate provide a good overall picture.
+As an example, for venue improvement projects, photographic evidence supported by written reports from the Clubs concerned as well as from subsequent visiting Motorsport UK Stewards and Motorsport UK Venue Inspectorate provide a good overall picture.